T. Nelson & Sons Ltd. (London, UK)

 Size: 5″ x 7.33″

-“This new Nelson series will be welcome by those who value ample writing refreshing to minds weary of the alarums of our time.
+“This new Nelson series will be welcomed by those who value ample writing refreshing to minds weary of the alarums of our time.
 The main purpose being to answer the need for intelligent pleasure, books have been specially chosen that have a marked unity of mood and style.” (taken from rear of jacket).

 The Argosy Books series was announced in The Publisher in 1935 (vol. 142, p.
 529).
 Eight titles were published through 1936.
 No more titles appear until three titles were issued in 1948.
 No more titles were published after that date.

 The Best of White’s Selborne, edited by F.B.
 Kirkman, was issued in 1936, at #8 in the series and at the end of the first run of series titles.
 The jackets are common to the series, with areas left open for the specific author and title.
 The series name is included in the graphics on the spine and front of the jacket.
-The front jacket flap includes a synopsis of the book, and the price, in this case 3/6 net.
+The front jacket flap includes a synopsis of the book, and the price, in this case, 3/6 net.
 Jacket colors varied.

 The back of the jacket includes four other titles in the series, the rear flap three additional Nelson titles with a nature theme.